zjunlp/OceanGPT/README.md

 ---
 ### 🚩Citation

-Please cite our repository if you use EasyInstruct in your work.
+Please cite our repository if you use OceanGPT in your work.

 ```bibtex
 @article{